fiesta-cfd/fiesta/docs/source/userguide.rst

 * | :code:`status_frequency`
   | *integer greater than zero*
   | **Default: 0**
   | Frequency at which to report simulation status.
-Status reports concist of estimated time to completion and minimum and maximum values of flow variables.
+Status reports consist of estimated time to completion and minimum and maximum values of flow variables.
 Status reports have a small impact on performance and which may become significant at high frequencies.
   | A value of `0` disables these status reports.

 * | :code:`advection_scheme`